LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/BotTemplates/overview.md

 * Intents associated with the use case

-* Conversational dialogs with appropriate interactions for the respective channels or end points (Web, Apple Business Chat, SMS, etc.)
+* Conversational dialogs with appropriate interactions for the respective channels or end points (Web, Apple Messages for Business, SMS, etc.)

 * API integrations with industry-leading services (e.g., Shopify in Retail) and brand-specific services